With OpenShift Dedicated on Google Cloud Platform (GCP), you can create clusters that are accessible over public or private networks.

 Red Hat recommends using PSC when deploying a private OpenShift Dedicated cluster on Google Cloud Platform (GCP).
 PSC ensures there is a secured, private connectivity between Red Hat infrastructure, Site Reliability Engineering (SRE), and private OpenShift clusters. |

 Private Service Connect (PSC), a capability of Google Cloud networking, enables private communication between services across different projects or organizations within GCP.
 Users that implement PSC as part of their network connectivity can deploy OpenShift Dedicated clusters in a private and secured environment within Google Cloud Platform (GCP) without any public facing cloud resources.
-For more information on PSC, see Private Service Connect.

-Private Service Connect is supported by the Customer Cloud Subscription (CCS) infrastructure type only. |
+PSC is only available on OpenShift Dedicated version 4.17 and later, and is only supported by the Customer Cloud Subscription (CCS) infrastructure type. |

 The PSC architecture includes producer services and consumer services.
 Using PSC, the consumers can access producer services privately from inside their VPC network.
 Similarly, it allows producers to host services in their own separate VPC networks and offer a private connect to their consumers.